 Another important application of random numbers in computing is for numerical simulation.
 For example, in Monte Carlo calculations the quality of random numbers determines the accuracy of the simulation result and the speed of generation determines whether a complicated simulation can be completed in a reasonable amount of time.

-The easiest way to generate random numbers is by seeding a computational algorithm with trusted random bits.
+The easiest way to generate random numbers is to use a computational algorithm with a seemingly random output.
 However, these pseudo-random numbers are deterministic by definition and are unsuitable for cryptographic purposes, as they may contain backdoors in the particular algorithm used to generate them.

 Physical random number generators measure noisy physical processes and convert the outcome into random numbers.
 Since it is either practically (e.g. for thermal noise sources) or fundamentally (for certain quantum processes) impossible to predict the outcome of such measurements, these physically generated random numbers are considered “truly” random.